simonvy/Alternativa3D/README.txt

 1. RotationZ when using Ellipsoid to do collision detection.
 2. Add method to update the animation directly to the time of the animation clip.
+3. EllipsoidCollider has the name of the collided mesh calculated as well.
+To identify the target, the way is to give every mesh a unique name.

 /**